-Please join the War Crimes Research Office of American University Washington College of Law, the Benjamin Ferencz International Justice Initiative of the United States Holocaust Memorial Museum, and the Human Rights Violators and War Crimes Unit of the U.S. Department of Homeland Security Immigration and Customs Enforcement National Security Investigations Division for a screening of Finding Oscar on November 8, followed by a panel discussion moderated by War Crimes Research Office Director Susana SáCouto.
-Refreshments will be served prior to the showing of the film.
+Please join the War Crimes Research Office of American University Washington College of Law, the Benjamin Ferencz International Justice Initiative of the United States Holocaust Memorial Museum, and the Human Rights Violators and War Crimes Center of the Department of Homeland Security for a screening of Finding Oscar on November 8.

 Special Events & Continuing Legal Education

 Washington DC 20016